Flood Watch issued for Allegany, Cattaraugus, Chautauqua, Genesee, Livingston, Monroe by NWS - NewsBreak

 Flood Watch issued for Allegany, Cattaraugus, Chautauqua, Genesee, Livingston, Monroe by NWS

-Effective: 2022-02-21 22:30:00 EST Expires: 2022-02-23 01:00:00 EST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2022-02-22 06:32:00 EST Expires: 2022-02-23 01:00:00 EST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Allegany; Cattaraugus; Chautauqua; Genesee; Livingston; Monroe;...alerts.weather.gov
+Target Area: Allegany; Cattaraugus; Chautauqua; Genesee; Livingston;...alerts.weather.gov

 Comments / 0